 Suzanne Vega’s third album is an interesting beast, with underdeveloped songs and expansive arrangements.
 It feels like Vega, fresh off two years of promoting Solitude Standing, didn’t have the inspiration to write a batch of strong tunes, but spent a lot of time in the studio dressing them up in exotic arrangements.
-Vega later said told The Guardian that “We worked for a “hole year on that album.
+Vega later told The Guardian that “We worked for a “whole year on that album.
 In the end I wasn’t really happy with it.”
 Days of Open Hand is co-produced by Anton Sanko, better known as a film composer, who employs some exotic world textures like Asian flutes.
 Unusual guests include Philip Glass on string arrangement and John Linnell, from They Might Be Giants, on accordion.

 The lack of memorable melodies is problematic on Days of Open Hand, but it’s a fascinating record nonetheless.

 On 99.9F° producer Mitchell Froom successfully makes a diverse Suzanne Vega album.
 99.9F° is often referred to an experimental album, but it’s noteworthy that several songs are completely pared down to Vega and her guitar.
-Froom enlists a crack band – Jerry Marotta on drums, Bruce Thomas from Elvis Costello’s Attractions on bass, and David Hidalgo from Los Lobos on guitar – in particular Thomas stars, with his busy bassline driving the title track.
+Froom enlists a crack band – Jerry Marotta on drums, Bruce Thomas from Elvis Costello’s Attractions on bass, and David Hidalgo from Los Lobos on guitar.
+In particular Thomas stars, with his busy bassline driving the title track.
 Froom’s arrangement ideas are also in evidence – the clattering industrial percussion of ‘Blood Makes Noise’ is an innovation that complements Vega’s songwriting.

 Despite the experimentation, my favourite song on 99.9F is the most conventionally Vega – ‘In Liverpool’ is a folk-tinged song, reportedly written about the same former boyfriend as ‘Gypsy’.
-There are straightforward pop songs like ‘When Heroes Go Down’, although the acoustic songs like ‘Blood Sings’ and ‘Song of Sand’, which recalls Nick Drake with its strings, are often the most effective.
+There are straightforward pop songs like ‘When Heroes Go Down’, although acoustic songs like ‘Blood Sings’ and ‘Song of Sand’, which recalls Nick Drake with its strings, are often the most effective.